khaors/geocompr/main.md

 ```

 In **sf** the CRS of an object can be retrieved using `st_crs()`.
-For this purpose, we need to read-in a vector dataset:
+For this, we need to read-in a vector dataset:

 ```r